coralen/sentiment-order-study/README.md

 The results are tracked using **MLflow**, with accuracy, F1 scores, and confusion matrices compared across both runs.

 ## Dataset
-We use the [IMDb Movie Review dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews), containing 50,000 labeled reviews.
+I use the [IMDb Movie Review dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews), containing 50,000 labeled reviews.
 - A subset of **20,000 reviews** was selected and split into **training**, **validation**, and **test** sets.
 - Binary sentiment labels: `positive` / `negative`.
 - Preprocessing:
   - For **LSTM**: Reviews are tokenized and lemmatized.
   - For **TinyBERT**: Raw text is passed directly into the tokenizer (no preprocessing).

-## Experiments
+## Model Performance
 | Model     | Order     | Accuracy | F1 Score |
 |-----------|-----------|----------|----------|
 | LSTM      | Original  | 80.6%    | 0.82     |